ebraekke/oci-mysql-intro/README.md

 # Intro

-This is the first version of a terraform suite that creates a MySQL DB System (aka InnoDB CLuster) inside a VCN.
+This is the first version of a terraform suite that creates a MySQL DB System (aka InnoDB Cluster) inside a VCN.

 The created config is used by the repo `ebraekke/oci-powershell-modules`.